CaioSilveira63/chat_gpt-discord_bot/README.md

 ### **ATTENTION:**

-That's just a simple implementation of a ChatGPT 3 discord bot on a specific text channel on a specific server, and that bot is not ment to be utilized by a chat with multiple people, becouse it will recognize all users as a single pearson talking to it.
+That's just a simple implementation of a ChatGPT 3 discord bot on a specific text channel on a specific server, and this bot is not ment to be utilized by a chat with multiple people, becouse it will recognize all users as a single pearson talking to it.

 ## **How to deploy:**